christiankroy/Thesis/README.md

       \end{figure}
 ```

-### Inserting Figures
+### Inserting Tables

-To insert a figure, which can look really last in LaTeX format, put into a seperate file, stored in the `$ROOT/Tables` subdirectory, a `*.tex` file containing the LaTeX table information with the following structure:
+To insert a figure, which can look really awful in LaTeX format, put into a separate file, stored in the `$ROOT/Tables` subdirectory, a `*.tex` file containing the LaTeX table information with the following structure:

 ```TeX
 \begin{tabular}